Table Of Contents

 The presentation of the history of time series analysis as well as the evolution of modeling of cycles is also very helpful in giving the reader an appreciation of the empirically driven development of time-series analysis that actually preceded the mathematically driven development of stochastic processes, and the development of the notion of cycles over time.
 And the discussion on how the human brain functions interestingly and poignantly demonstrates how much more progress we could be making in empirical analysis of time-series data.

 The articles and presentations embedded throughout the website are very helpful resources for self-study.
 The many published materials including books and journal papers made available on the website is a great service to students who would like to further their study in this valuable and intriguing topic.
-With the comprehensive coverage of the subject, I believe anyone who diligently studies the materials presented and referred to can succeed in mastering a large percentage of the material.
-I believe this website is a legacy to pass on and a good catalyst to spur more academic institutions on to raise up a generation of empiricists.
+With the comprehensive coverage of the subject, I believe anyone who diligently studies the materials presented, including sources linked to on the internet, can succeed in mastering, the material.
+I believe this website is a legacy to pass on and a good catalyst to spur on more academic institutions to raise up a generation of empiricists.

 — Grace K. Yeung